mattanapol-nocnoc/LaVague/docs/index.md

 ```
 For more informatio on this example and how to use LaVague Core, see our [quick-tour](https://docs.lavague.ai/en/latest/docs/get-started/quick-tour/).

+!!! import "OPENAI_API_KEY"
-> Note, these examples use our default OpenAI API configuration and you will need to set the OPENAI_API_KEY variable in your local environment with a valid API key for these to work.
+    Note, these examples use our default OpenAI API configuration.
+You will need to set the OPENAI_API_KEY variable in your local environment with a valid API key for these to work.

     For different API integrations, see our [integrations guide](https://docs.lavague.ai/en/latest/docs/integrations/home/).

 ## 🙋 Contributing